Need more assistance?

 There are many factors that determine an Internet speed test result.
 You may have some questions about your results and Wyyerd is happy to guide and educate you to a better understanding!

-Measured in megabits per second (Mbps), your download speed is how quickly you can pull data from a server on the internet to your own device; in other words, this is the largest amount of data you can receive in a specified amount of time.
-A small household will have more than enough internet speed with around 100-300 Mbps, while a large household may need upwards of 500 Mbps or one gigabit.
+Measured in megabits per second (Mbps), your download speed is how quickly you can pull data from a server on the Internet to your own device; in other words, this is the largest amount of data you can receive in a specified amount of time.
+A small household will have more than enough Internet speed with around 100-300 Mbps, while a large household may need upwards of 600-1000 Mbps or greater.

 Also measured in Mbps, your upload speed is how fast your device can send data to another device, usually during activities like livestreaming, video calls, or uploading large files.
 Upload speeds of 3 Mbps are considered acceptable because they meet the FCC’s minimum standard.

 Measured in milliseconds (ms), your ping is how quickly your device gets a response after you’ve sent out a request.
 An acceptable ping speed is anywhere below 60 ms, but some online gaming professionals need an even faster maximum speed at about 15 to 20 ms range.

 Measured in ms, your jitter frequency is a measure of the variability in ping over time.
 Jitter is not usually noticeable when doing light Internet activity, but if you are video streaming Netflix or gaming, a high jitter (anything above 30 ms) can result in buffering and other interruptions.

 Your device could be outdated which affects your transfer rate.
 Each device has its own speed limit, and some old models may not be fast enough to keep up with today’s Internet speeds.

 Distance From Router